Alpine wildflower meadow in the Colorado Rockies

 Not because their teachers didn’t teach it well.
 Because the genetics curriculum most people encounter was never designed to tell the complete story — and an incomplete story about genes has consequences that reach far beyond the classroom.
 It shapes how students understand race, gender, and human potential.
 It quietly reinforces assumptions that science itself has long since overturned.
 And it affects real people in real ways.
 Those consequences reach into human biology in ways that most genetics courses never address.

-Beyond Mendel exists to end that problem and to advance the idea that biological knowledge, properly taught, is a form of preventative medicine.
-It was founded by Brian Donovan, Ph.D. — a genetics education researcher with two decades of experience in education and more than a decade of published research.
+Beyond Mendel exists to end that problem and to advance the idea that biological knowledge, properly taught, is analogous to preventive medicine.
+It was founded by Brian Donovan, Ph.D. — a genetics education researcher with two decades of experience in education and more than a decade of published research on how to make genomics education more humane in how it addresses race.
 Brian was the recipient of the 2026 Genetics Society of America’s Elizabeth W. Jones Award for Excellence in Education.
-When federal funding for his groundbreaking work was cancelled in 2025 by the Department of Government Efficiency, Brian made his research-based curriculum for reducing prejudice through genomics education free.
-The Science page documents that research in full.
+When federal funding for his scholarship was cancelled in 2025 by the Department of Government Efficiency, Brian made his evidence-based humane genomics education program free.
+The Science page documents the research behind it.

 Beyond Mendel is also seeking philanthropic support for future work — a new curriculum for history teachers, biology teachers, school counselors, and school nurses that extends the educational program in genetics that Brian established into the history of eugenics and its downstream consequences for human health across generations.
-If you are a funder or institution interested in supporting that work, see the Future Work page.
+Advisory services and the next phase of this work are launching soon — to talk in the meantime, reach Brian at brian@beyondmendel.com.

 Future Work